pinga-lab/paper-tesseroids/README.md

 by [Leonardo Uieda](http://www.leouieda.com/) et al.

-This is a draft of a paper about the open-source software package [Tesseroids](http://tesseroids.leouieda.com).
+This repository contains the manuscript and supplementary code and data for a paper about the open-source software package [Tesseroids](http://tesseroids.leouieda.com).
 It also describes an optimal method for modeling gravitational fields due to spherical prism mass elements (tesseroids).

+The repository is archived in Zenodo: http://dx.doi.org/10.5281/zenodo.16032

 ## Reproducing the results